As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Drug preferences are generational, Ciccarone says.
 They change with the hairstyles and clothing choices, like bell bottoms or leg warmers.
 It was heroin in the 1970s, cocaine and crack in the '80s.
 Then opiate pills.
 Then methamphetamine.
 Then heroin.
 And now meth again.

 "The culture creates this notion of let's go up, let's not go down," Ciccarone says.
-"New people coming into drug use are saying, 'Whoa, I don't really want to do that, I hear it's deadly, people look really doped up and they're not that fun to be with, I'm going in a different direction.' "
+"New people coming into drug use are saying, 'Whoa, I don't really want to do that.
+I hear it's deadly; people look really doped up and they're not that fun to be with.
+I'm going in a different direction.' "

 Kim has been with meth through two waves.
 When she got into speed in the 1990s, she was hanging out with a lot of bikers, going to clubs in San Francisco.